Sangai: In Meitei folklore

 According to a story in Meitei folklore (Manipuri folklore), a hero named Kadeng Thangjahanba of Moirang once captured a gravid sangai from Torbung Lamjao for a gift to his beloved ladylove named Tonu Laijinglembi during an animal hunting expedition.
 However, as fate would have it, he found his beloved married to the king of Moirang on his return.
 The heartbroken hero released the deer free in the wild of Keibul Lamjao.
 From that time onwards the place became the home of sangai.

 In another story in Meitei folklore of Manipur, a prince named Pudangkoi of Luwang clan had, by the grace of a divine entity, transformed himself into a deer which has later on called sangai.
 Further, there were references of sangai head with crown of antlers, being decorated on the head of royal boat called Hiyang Hiren.

-Identified as one of the rarest animal species in the entire world, the sangai is the apple of the eye for the people.
-Talk of Manipur, and one of the first things to introduce the state is the sangai, other than polo, its Manipuri classical dance, sports and films.
+Identified as one of the rarest animal species in the area, and is revered as such for the people.
+Talk of Manipur, and one of the first things stated is the sangai, as opposed to polo, the Manipuri classical dance, local sports or films.